 FDA Device-Specific Requirements

 The document also describes in detail the particular requirements to be applied to the digital health devices used for treating psychiatric disorders depending on the particular type of the device.

-FDA policy for computerized behavioural therapy and other digital heath therapeutic devices for psychiatric disorders introduced by the present guidance is intended to provide the manufacturers of such devices with an additional flexibility that is necessary to extend the availability of such devices to the patients.
-In particular, the Agency allows to make diagnosis remotely via the telehealth or in the course of a virtual physician visit.
-The authority indicates that the devices of this type do not expose patient to additional risk in case if:
+The FDA policy for computerized behavioral therapy and other digital health therapeutic devices for psychiatric disorders introduced by the present guidance is intended to provide the manufacturers of such devices with additional flexibility that is necessary to extend the availability of such devices to the patients.
+In particular, the Agency allows individuals to make diagnosis remotely via the telehealth or in the course of a virtual physician visit.
+The authority indicates that the devices of this type do not expose the patient to additional risk in case if:

 - The analysis of the software confirms its correct performance for the intended purpose,

 - The cybersecurity measures implemented by the manufacturers meet the appropriate requirements set forth by the FDA,

 - The information contained in the labeling of the device includes the instruction to consult with a healthcare professional in advance,

 - The same instruction is provided in the form of a separate check-box.

 At the same time, if the device is intended to be used in situations requiring immediate clinical intervention, it should be considered as one creating additional risk.